uhhuhuhuhuh/themeswitcher.nvim/README.md

 ts.setup({})                -- setups this plugin
 ```
 ### Why?
-I made a copy of my neovim config which I used to test plugins and colorscheme so I needed something to easily switch between colorschemes and their style.
+I made a copy of my neovim config which I used to test plugins and colorschemes so I needed something to easily switch between colorschemes and their styles.
 <sub><sup>I got bored too...</sup></sub>